-9. Risk-free rates may differ from LIBOR and other inter-bank offered rates in a number of material respects and have a limited history
+9. Risk-free rates may differ from LIBOR and other inter-bank offered rates in a number of material respects and have a limited history.

-Risk-free rates may differ from The London Interbank Offered Rate ("LIBOR") and other inter-bank offered rates in a number of material respects.
+Risk-free rates may differ from the London Interbank Offered Rate ("LIBOR") and other inter-bank offered rates in a number of material respects.
 These include (without limitation) being backwards-looking, in most cases, calculated on a compounded or weighted average basis, risk-free, overnight rates and, in the case of SOFR, secured, whereas such interbank offered rates are generally expressed on the basis of a forward-looking term, are unsecured and include a risk-element based on interbank lending.
 As such, investors should be aware that risk-free rates may behave materially differently to interbank offered rates as interest reference rates for the Notes.
 Furthermore, SOFR is a secured rate that represents overnight secured funding transactions, and therefore will perform differently over time to an unsecured rate.
-For example, since publication of SOFR began on 3 April 2018, daily changes in SOFR have, on occasion, been more volatile than daily changes in comparable benchmarks or other market rates.